FredHutch/pgMAP_pipeline/README.md

 * **Daniel/Emma:** confirm that updated conda/mamba/Snakemake install instructions make sense

 * run the pipeline on a Bradley lab dataset from the new sequencing strategy
+  * Taylor has 2 pools that use the same barcodes - **Phoebe/Emma** figure out what to do about this

 ### Daniel